bdbaraban/bdbaraban/README.md

 🧐 Besides bdov.dev, you might notice that these projects do not date earlier than September 2019.
 This is when I joined [Einstein Studios](https://www.linkedin.com/company/einstein-studios/) as Lead Software Engineer.
 Naturally, I cannot share the private repositories I've been working in with Einstein, but to give an overview of what I've been up to:

 - 🐨 Currently, I am working together with our CTO to build Koala, a 3D, collaborative virtual classroom software supported on Mac, Windows and web.
-For this project, I learned Unity and c#, but I additionally own the accompanying web lobby and launcher applications built using Next.js and Electron.
+For this project, I learned Unity and C#, but I additionally own the accompanying web lobby and launcher applications built using Next.js and Electron.
   - Link: [teachwithkoala.com](https://teachwithkoala.com)
   - Tech Stack: Unity, C#, TypeScript, Node.js, React, Next.js, Electron, MySQL, Python, Flask, AWS, Vercel